 It's hard not to be awed by what Mark Zuckerberg has created.
 An effort launched from his college dorm is now a species-level phenomenon.L.
 Grossman, "Person of the Year: Mark Zuckerberg," Time, December 15, 2010.
-Roughly one in every ten people on the planet has a Facebook account-an amazing track record given that Facebook is technically banned in China (taking about 20 percent of the world population off the table).
-Calculated using reports that Facebook is nearing 700 million users (H. Tsukayama, "Facebook Poised to Hit 700 Million Users," Washington Post, May 31, 2011) with a global population estimated at 6.7575 billion and a Chinese population of 1.3 billion).
+Roughly one in every eight people on the planet has a Facebook account-an amazing track record given that Facebook is technically banned in China (taking about 20 percent of the world population off the table).
+J. Cassidy, "Facebook: The Ultimate Dot-Com," New Yorker, May 16, 2012.
 Want to connect to customers?
 Facebook is increasingly the place to be.
 The firm has ranked as the most visited site in the United StatesL.
-Sumagaysay, "Facebooking More Than Googling," Good Morning Silicon Valley, December 30, 2010. and is tops in display advertising.
-M. Walsh, "Facebook Drives 31% of Display Ads in Q1," MediaPost, May 4, 2011.
-Global growth is on a tear, with an excess of 70 percent of Facebook users outside the United States.B.
-Stone, "Why Facebook Needs Sheryl Sandberg," BusinessWeek, May 16, 2011.
-Facebook is solidly profitable and the four billion dollars in revenue estimated for 2011 comes in at about double what the firm took in last year.
-P. Kafka, "Facebook Isn't Eating Google's Lunch Yet, but It's Getting Hungry...," AllThingsD, March 13, 2011.
+Sumagaysay, "Facebooking More Than Googling," Good Morning Silicon Valley, December 30, 2010. and is tops in display advertising.M.
+Walsh, "Facebook Drives 31% of Display Ads in Q1," MediaPost, May 4, 2011.
+Global growth is on a tear, with an excess of 80 percent of Facebook users outside the United States.D.
+Kerr, "Facebook to Inaugurate New Office in Dubai," CNet, May 23, 2012.
+Facebook is solidly profitable; in 2011 the firm earned about \$1 billion on some \$3.7 billion in revenues.
 And Facebook has accomplished all that with fewer employees than Google has job openings.
 J. Evans, "Can Anything Stop the Facebook Juggernaut?"
 TechCrunch, November 25, 2010.